7 Causes of an Alternator Not Charging (and How to Troubleshoot and Fix)

 To understand the difference, you must first learn about what causes an alternator to stop charging.
 Then, you can inspect the vehicle and determine if the problem is your alternator.

-Below are the top 5 causes of an alternator not charging:
+Here are the most common causes of an alternator not charging:

 #2 – Broken Belt or Pulley